mongodb/specifications/source/causal-consistency/causal-consistency.rst

 All read operations performed using this session will now be causally consistent.

+If no value is provided for ``causalConsistency`` a value of true is implied.
+See the ``causalConsistency`` section.

 MongoClient changes
 ===================

 There are no API changes to ``MongoClient`` to support causal consistency.
-Applications indicate that they want causal consistency by setting the ``causalConsistency`` field in the options passed to the ``startSession`` method.
+Applications indicate whether they want causal consistency by setting the ``causalConsistency`` field in the options passed to the ``startSession`` method.

 SessionOptions changes